-Naviance is a great tool offered through the high school that will get your student thinking about and understanding the value of their own unique aptitudes, interests, personality, and learning styles.
+Naviance & Career Cruising are a great tools offered through the high school that will get your student thinking about and understanding the value of their own unique aptitudes, interests, personality, and learning styles.
 The more "in tune" they are to these areas, the better choices they will make for career and college.
-Students will receive a password and access code in Freshman Orientation and Guidance.
-Parents may also access the site (request a login from your student's counselor).
+Students will receive a password and access code to each in Freshman Orientation and Guidance.
+Naviance is also the vehicle for requesting transcripts and letters of recommendation that are sent directly to colleges.
+Parents may also access the sites-request a login from your student's counselor.